 2. The frontier will move to the periphery.

-3. Venture will become infrastructure.
+3. Venture will become infrastructural.

 I suppose somebody’s gotta roll the dice though….